-The measured linewidths for the simulations and experiments are listed in Table 1.
-The full width at half maximum (FWHM) obtained from the simulations compare well with the experiments.
-The relative intensities of the NH3+-peaks for different packing is also reproduced fairly well with small discrepancies for the center-packed and the middle-third rotor.
+The measured line widths for the simulations and experiments are listed in Table 1.
+The full width at half maximum (FWHM) obtained from the simulations compares well with the experiments.
+The relative intensities of the NH_3^+ peaks for different packing are also reproduced fairly well with small discrepancies for the center-packed and the middle-third rotor.
 One problem in the experimental spectra is the phase correction as well as the baseline correction.
-Due to the very broad and drawn out rf profile, the simulated peak has a large foot to higher chemical shifts.
-Such an asymmetric peak can be corrected by a zeroth-order phase correction to obtain a more symmetric looking line shape.
-This phase correction can lead to a distortion of the relative intensity as well as the extracted linewidth.
+Due to the very broad and drawn-out rf profile, the simulated peak has a large foot to higher chemical shifts.
+Such an asymmetric peak can be corrected by a zeroth-order phase correction to obtain a more symmetric-looking line shape.
+This phase correction can lead to a distortion of the relative intensity as well as the extracted line width.

-Further data that can be extracted from the simulations is the inherent linewidth that remains due to insufficient decoupling strength at various rf fields.
-This can be interpreted and compared with an experimentally determined T_2 '.
-The inherent https://doi.org/10.5194/mr-2019-5 Preprint.
-Discussion started: 20 December 2019 linewidth from the numerical simulations was obtained by correcting the respective rf-field values for the chemical-shift scaling.
-The superimposed linewidth was fitted and was found to be about 35 Hz for the NH_3^+ -peak of glycine corresponding to T_2 '=10 ms. This compares well to observed values in the literature (Paruzzo et al., 2018).
+Further data that can be extracted from the simulations are the inherent line width that remains due to insufficient decoupling strength at various rf fields.
+This can be interpreted and compared with an experimentally determined T'2 .
+The inherent line width from the numerical simulations was obtained by correcting the respective rf-field values for the chemicalshift scaling.
+The superimposed line width was fitted and was found to be about 35 Hz for the NH+3 peak of glycine corresponding to $T'2 = 10$ ms. This compares well to observed values in the literature (Paruzzo et al., 2018).